 Note: (adj.)
 An abstract is considered apart from concrete existence, specific objects, or actual instances: an abstract idea or an abstract concept. (a metaphor is considered an abstract idea)

-A concrete name is a name which stands for a thing; (Spirit, Ghost, God, Bible, man, etc…)
+A concrete name is a name that stands for a thing; (Spirit, Ghost, God, Bible, man, etc…)

 An abstract name stands for an attribute of a thing; (Holy, faithful, just, evil, Almighty, etc…)

 An abstract idea stands for an attribute of a thing; (the lamb of God, the Word, baptized with Fire, etc..)

 Anything abstract is not concrete; you cannot physically hold it.
 It is an expression of something or someone.
-(The lamb of God was not literally a four-legged wooly animal, thus it is figurative or a metaphor)
+(The lamb of God was not a four-legged wooly animal, thus it is figurative or a metaphor)

 God is the Word

 The Word (logos = thought/will) of God always existed.
 It is one of the three “expressions” of God (Father, Word, Holy Ghost) which cannot be separated from God without it being the same expression of God wherever it is used, be it in the bible or within flesh or anywhere.

 In The Beginning: